 Why is it unique?

-- It prioritises above all your deep, personal connection to music - along with your body's corresponding response - in all activities, as the cornerstone of efficient, expressive technique.
+- It prioritises above all your deep connection to music - along with your body's corresponding response - at all stages, throughout all activities.
+It's the cornerstone of efficient, expressive technique.

 - It assumes that attempting to work on your technique outside of the context of musical Flow is to bypass a fundamental component in coordinated, expressive playing.
 It assumes that trying to do so is of little or no value and means selling yourself far short of your playing potential.